 When I came to Najran, they (the Christians of Najran) asked me: You read" O sister of Harun" (i. e.
 Hadrat Maryam) in the Qur'an, whereas Moses was born much before Jesus.
 When I came back to Allah's Messenger (ﷺ) I asked him about that, whereupon he said: The (people of the old age) used to give names (to their persons) after the names of Apostles and pious persons who had gone before them.

 First, recognize that this is the canonical Muslim response to this error in the Quran.
-No one else can give any other explanation, because that would be arguing against what Muhammad says, and suggesting a different, or "better" solution than the one he gave.
+No one else can give any other explanation, because that would be arguing against what Muhammad says, and suggesting a different, or "better" solution than the that one he gave.

 Muhammad got confused, and made a mistake that could only be made by someone who was vaguely familiar with the Bible could make - which fits his profile.
 He had, at best, an oral familiarity with a few of the major Bible stories from the Old Testament.
-He was not a prophet sent by God, but instead a usurper, trying to ride on the coattails of the great prophets of the Bible, which he knew next to nothing about - as demonstrated by this blunder.
+He was not a prophet sent by God, but instead a usurper, trying to ride on the coattails of the great prophets of the Bible, which he knew next to nothing about - as demonstrated by this error.